 AWA Faucets, Ltd., is a Taiwan company formed by a French citizen, Christian Laudet, in 2012.
-The company sells faucets primarily through Amazon.com as a third party seller on the internet.
+The company is a black marketer, selling contraband faucets that are not legal to install in a drinking water system in the U.S. or Canada through Amazon.com as a third party seller on the internet.

 AWA Faucets, Ltd., is a Taiwan company owned by a French citizen, Christian Laudet.
 Mr Laudet is a former director at Bureau Veritas S. A., a world leader in product testing, inspection and certification services, and the former CEO of ISMA faucets,, a company that is no longer in business.
 AWA sells stylish, well-designed and well-fabricated faucets through hosting web sites such as Amazon in the U.S., Canada,, France, Germany, Italy, Spain and the U.K.

 The faucets are manufactured in Taiwan.
 They are designed by what is described in company literature as the "AWA design team", which consists primarily of its founder Christian Laudet, a French-trained engineer with a keen eye for good design.
 He may have had help from Warren Hoy, another product engineer trained in England.
 Mr. Hoy is no longer associated with the company.